 to refuse participation in unethical procedures.

-The Australasian Registry of Emergency Medical Technicians mission statement is to provide an internationally recognized Australian Registry of certified EMTs underpinned by current relevant Australian and international EMT qualifications and guidelines.
+The Australasian Registry of Emergency Medical Technicians mission statement is to provide an internationally recognised Australian Registry of certified EMTs underpinned by current relevant Australian and international EMT qualifications and guidelines.
 The recognition of Industrial, private and Ambulatory EMTs.

 Tom Aczel is an member of the Australian & New Zealand College of Paramedicine (ANZCP).
 The College represents paramedics and those involved in the pre and out-of-hospital care, in the many forms it takes.
 They have, and they welcome members from all around Australia, New Zealand, and overseas.